darrellsuggs/darrell.thoughts/_pages/home.md

 ---
-layout: splash
+layout: single
 title: "Welcome"
 permalink: /
 author_profile: true
+sidebar:
+  nav: "main"
 ---

 Welcome to my categorized public blog.
-Explore recent thoughts by category in the sidebar, or browse the full feed below.
+Use the navigation sidebar to explore by topic.